crsmithdev/hint/README.md

 ## Features

 - 10 mindfulness-focused quotes delivered by notification
-- Selectable notification intervals from 2 minutes to 1 hour
+- Configurable notification intervals from 2 minutes to 1 hour
-- Selectable notification sounds
+- Configurable notification sounds
 - Pause for preset intervals, or until resumed
 - Auto-launch on startup